salmdoo/SwiftUI-MealCategogies/README.md

 * Highly code reusable, performs consistently in the system: *Employing POP and MVVM architecture ensures maximum code reuse and consistent performance.
 Modern async/await pattern manages asynchronous API requests seamlessly.*
 * Proactive Error Handling: *Enhance user experience by promptly alerting users of any application failures through intuitive error messages.*
 * Support friendly user interface: *The app includes pull-to-refresh for easy meal reloading and adapts dynamically to device orientation.*
-* Access app in offline mode: *Core Data enables robust data persistency for offline recipe review while using the NWPathMonitor to adjust meal fetching based on device network status. *
+* Access app in offline mode: *Core Data enables robust data persistency for offline recipe review while using the NWPathMonitor to adjust meal fetching based on device network status.*

 ### Enhancement
 * Enable offline access to recipe images and ingredients: *Even without an internet connection, the app downloads images and ingredient details for offline access.*
 * Stay seamlessly connected with automatic online/offline data access: *The app adapts to the network status effortlessly, the user can access the data online or offline automatically.*
 * Stay in the loop with recipe updates: *Users receive friendly notifications and inform them whenever a recipe is updated on the server.*
 * Customize your reading experience: *Users can customize the app's font size to suit their preferences.*
-* Support multiple platforms: *User can access the application on iPad, watchOS, or macOS*
+* Support multiple platforms: *User can access the application on iPad, watchOS, or macOS.*

 ### Technologies applied:
 * Platform: iOS